ksithu555/taskmanagementsystemAPI-Laravel/README.md

 # taskmanagementsystem

-This project was generated with [Laravel Framework]
+This project was generated with [Laravel](https://laravel.com/) version 9.30.1

 # Setting Environment